 Welcome to the e-MERLIN/VLBI National Facility, the UK's facility for high resolution radio astronomy observations, operated by The University of Manchester for the Science and Technology Facilities Council.

 e-MERLIN is an array of seven radio telescopes, spanning 217km, connected by a new optical fibre network to Jodrell Bank Observatory.
-The proposal call for Cycle 1 observations will be open in spring 2013, with some limitations in observing capabilities.
-In future cycles e-MERLIN should reach its final capabilities of:
+In current rounds observations are limited to 512MHz/pol bandwidth.
+Final e-MERLIN capabilities are as follow:

 - Observing bands at 1.3-1.8 GHz, 4-8 GHz, 22-24 GHz

 e-MERLIN will address a broad range of scientific questions but its unique combination of angular resolution and sensitivity will be crucial for understanding: